SUSE/rmt/MANUAL.md

     Use the `--csv` flag to output the list in CSV format.

-  * `rmt-cli products enable <id | string>`:
+  * `rmt-cli products enable <id | string>...`:
-    Enables mandatory repositories of a single product by its id or identifier string.
+    Enables mandatory repositories of a single product by a list of product IDs or product strings.

+    Use the `--all-modules` flag to enable all free modules for a product.

+    Examples:

+    `rmt-cli products enable SLES/15`

+    `rmt-cli products enable 1575`

+    `rmt-cli products enable SLES/15/x86_64,1743`

+    `rmt-cli products enable --all-modules SLES/15`

   * `rmt-cli products disable <id | string>`:
-    Disables all repositories of a single product by its id or identifier string.
+    Disable mirroring of product repositories by a list of product IDs or product strings.

+    Examples:

+    `rmt-cli products disable SLES/15`

+    `rmt-cli products disable 1575`

+    `rmt-cli products disable SLES/15/x86_64,1743`

+    `rmt-cli products disable --all-modules SLES/15`

   * `rmt-cli repos list [--all] [--csv]`:
     Lists the repositories that are enabled for mirroring.